Algorithms for ridge estimation with convergence guarantees

 \section{The mathematical framework for the ODE-based algorithms of ridge extraction}

+This important section can be interpreted as providing population level versions of our main convergence results for the proposed algorithms presented above.
+Indeed, the algorithms can be interpreted as `perturbed versions' of corresponding population level versions.
+We will discuss the precise meaning of this in what follows, and we also indicate how this correspondence is being used to prove the convergence results for the algorithms.
+This section will also provide additional insights into why the algorithms proposed in this work do not suffer from the theoretical gaps of the SCMS algorithm - cf. Section~\ref{insights}.

-The SCMS type algorithms discussed above can be considered as numerical approximations of trajectories of Ordinary Differential Equations (ODE).
-These corresponding ODEs (the mathematical models) for our algorithm are analyzed in the following.
-For the original mean shift algorithm, such theoretical work can be found in Arias-Castro et al. (2016).
-For the Subspace Constraint Mean Shift algorithm, see Genovese et al. (2014) and Qiao and Polonik (2016) for the theoretical analysis of the corresponding ODE models.
+The population level results are using theory for Ordinary Differential Equations (ODE).
+These ODEs provide the mathematical (population level) model for our algorithm.
+For the original mean shift algorithm, this analogy has been used in \cite{arias2016estimation} and \cite{arias2022clustering}.
+For the Subspace Constraint Mean Shift algorithm, see \cite{genovese2014nonparametric} and \cite{qiao2016theoretical}.

 In the following $f$ denotes a generic positive function on $[0,1]^d$.
 While we apply the below results to densities (e.g. to our kernel density estimates), $f$ does not have to integrate to 1.